LexieEtherington/MDDN201-Project-1/README.txt

-18/08/2020
+19/08/2020

-I have updated my interface designs to match better with what I have designed in my branding section.
-I need to now proofread my text and add more into my project overview page
+Today I am putting the finishing touches on my website, I am really pleased with my current outcome and I have managed to fix everything in between.
+I think I have a good pitch towards my idea of Closing the Gap